-Year Month Day Location Historical Details Sources, Notes 1951 June 23-27 Shiogama, Japan and Chigasaki Beach, Japan Landing Exercises, Chigasaki Beach 1, 2) From 23 to 27 June the Commander of Transport Division 12 (CTG 90.2), aboard his flagship, the Calvert (APA-32), conducted the afloat phase of the training.
-Troops of the 160th and 223d RCTs were embarked at Shiogama, near the Japanese city of Sendai, and landed at Chigasaki Beach.
-1) Over the Beach: US Army Amphibious Operations in the Korean War by Donald W. Boose Jr p293 2) Naval History and Heritage Command - Korean War: Chronology of U.S. Pacific Fleet Operations, January-June 1951 1951 June 24 - 25 Shiogama, Japan Shiogama, Japan to Chigasaki Beach, Japan June 24th Disembarked 69 Naval Personnel Embarked 466 passengers June 25th Sailing USS Calvert's 1951 Personnel Diary 1951 June 27 Chigasaki Beach 1) This exercise was completed 27 June as scheduled.
+Year Month Day Location Historical Details Sources, Notes 1951 23-27 Shiogama, Japan Landing Exercises, Chigasaki Beach 1) Over the Beach: US Army Amphibious Operations in the Korean War by Donald W. Boose Jr p293 1951 June 23-21 Chigasaki Beach, Japan i Beach, Shiogama, near the Jananese city of Sendai, and Janded at Chinasaki Reach 2) Naval History and Heritage Command - Korean War: Chronology of U.S. Pacific Fleet Operations, January-June 1951 1951 June 24 - 25 Shiogama, Japan Shiogama, Japan to Chigasaki Beach, June 24th Disembarked 69 Naval Personnel Embarked 466 passengers June 25th Sailing USS Calvert's 1951 Personnel Diary 1951 June 27 Japan Chigasaki Beach 1) This exercise was completed 27 June as scheduled.
 2) 40th Units Storm Shore In War Test Yokohama, June 27 (AP) - Southern Californians of the 223rd Regimental Combat Team swarmed ashore today in their first amphibious landing exercise on Chigasaki Beach near Yokohama.
 They poured out of landing craft and up the beach under cover of mock air and naval bombardment.
 First waves plunged through a smoke screen to their objectives, 1200 yards inland Troops were at sea two days on their voyage from training camps in Northern Honshu Island to the landing site.
 3) The landing went without any major incidents.
 1) Over the Beach: US Army Amphibious Operations in the Korean War by Donald W. Boose Jr p293 2) The Los Angeles Times.
 June 18, 1951. p10.
 3) The Boys of Fifty, The 625th Field Artillery Battalion - MSgt R.L.
 Hanson - 40th Infantry Division, California National Guard - 1946 - 1954 1951 June 28 Chigasaki Beach "Chigasaki Beach, Japan" USS Calvert's 1951 Personnel Diary 1951 July Early to Mid Hochinohe, Japan and Sendai, Japan 1) In July, we went north to Hochinohe and Sendai where troops of the 40th Div were training for the soon-to-come landing in Korea.
 (My involuntary year extension was up and I left for discharge with Engineman 1st, Todd, from Macon, GA and another 1st Class who was manager of WMCAs in Baltimore). " 2,3) July 10th 1951, I was sent to Yokosuka, Japan, to await transport back to the US for discharge.
 1) Calversion Vol 58, p4 - Roman P. Weber 2) Calversion Vol64, p3 - Roman P. Weber 3) Calvert's Personnel Log - 1952 - Roman P. Weber